rohammosalli/python-app/README.md

 ###### Run application localy for test

 If you want to run this app localy please use this method.
+Please use Virtualenv if you don't want install requirements in your pc, It's create isolated Python environments.

 ```bash
 pip install -r /app/requirements.txt